|Year of publication||2021|

 The origin and development of the “Dialogue Mass” and its influence on the preparation of the Missale Romanum of 1970

-The reception of apparent pastoral needs within the liturgy has a long history in the Church, from the adaptation of the Roman rite to the Gallican culture in the Carolingian kingdom to the ongoing process of inculturation in the many regions of the world after the Second Vatican Council.
-The study of the influence of a practice - beginning at the beginning of the twentieth century: the "dialogical Mass" with the recited participation of the faithful according to that form of celebration understood as private - on the preparation of the Roman Missal elaborated according to the indications of the Second Vatican Council (1962-1965) has been neglected until today.
-The author traces the origins and development of a liturgical practice of compromise, the controversies that arose, and the prudent expressions of acceptance by Roman authority.
-He examines the influence of this experience on the thinking that guided the reform of the Rite of the Mass and on the active participation of the faithful in the liturgical celebration.
-The conclusion opens a reflection on the value of "spoken" versus sung celebrations, the value of the former form of participation versus the latter, and the de facto loss of the sung form in so many contexts of the Roman Rite Church.
-The result is the conviction that the theme is much more significant than it appears so far; addressing it may be one of the most decisive elements in the current crisis of liturgical discipline.
-The present volume offers itself as a basis and an invitation for a sharing and deepening of the theme.
+Accommodating perceived pastoral needs within the liturgy has a long history in the Church, from adapting the Roman rite to Gallican temperaments in the Carolingian kingdom to adaptations still being developed today around the world following the Second Vatican Council.
+The influence of an early twentieth-century pastoral provision called “Dialogue Mass” - spoken participation of the lay faithful in Low Mass, that form of celebration itself intended as private - on the Roman Missal prepared at the request of the Second Vatican Council (1962-1965) has been largely overlooked until the present volume.
+The author traces the origins and development of the compromised liturgical practice, the controversies surrounding it and the cautious expressions of acceptance by Roman authority.
+He examines its influence on the thinking behind the Order of Mass revised at the request of the Council Fathers and upon the active participation of the faithful celebrating the liturgy.
+He concludes by opening a reflection on the value of spoken celebrations versus chanted ones, spoken participation versus sung participation, and the de facto loss of sung form in many parts of the Roman Church, suggesting the question is far more significant than acknowledged heretofore and may be one of the most influential elements in the present crisis of liturgical discipline.
+The present volume is intended as both background and invitation to a more important conversation yet to be had.

 Warning: Last items in stock!